gayeongpark/gayeongpark.github.io/_posts/2024-07-19-Active-Directory-Lab-VOL2.md

 It is to compromising the krbtgt account for owning the domain.

-With this credential, I can request access to any resource or system on the domain.
+### What is `krbtgt` account?

+It is automatically created when a Microsoft Active Directory Domain is created.
+When users logs in a Windows domain, they obtain TGT(Ticket Grant Ticket) which is signed with a key derived from the password of the `krbtgt`.
+The account's main function(`krbtgt` account) is to provide the secret key used to encrypt and sign all Kerberos tickets within the domain.

+A Golden Ticket is a forged Kerberos Ticket Granting Ticket (TGT) created using the `NTLM` hash of the `krbtgt` account password in a Microsoft Active Directory environment.
+With a Golden Ticket, an attacker can impersonate any user, including domain administrators, and gain unrestricted access to the domain.

 Golden tickets == complete access to every machine.

-Using the cracked password, I am going to create a golden ticket.
+Using the previously cracked password, I am going to create a golden ticket.

 Run the `metasploit`

 ![metasplotPsexec1](../assets/img/AD2/Screenshot%202024-08-01%20at%2012.12.42.png)

 Load the `kiwi`.
-Kiwi is an implementation of Mimikatz integrated into the Metasploit Framework.
-It allows penetration testers to use Mimikatz capabilities directly from the Metasploit environment without needing to run Mimikatz separately.
+Kiwi is an implementation of `Mimikatz` integrated into the Metasploit Framework.
+It allows penetration testers to use `Mimikatz` capabilities directly from the Metasploit environment without needing to run `Mimikatz` separately.

 ![metasploitPsexec2](../assets/img/AD2/Screenshot%202024-08-01%20at%2012.13.55.png)